-Yes, you can get a staph infection from food when an infected person -- especially someone with an open wound or skin infection on their hand-- prepares it.
+Yes, you can get a staph infection from food when an infected person -- especially someone with a staph infection on their skin -- prepares it.
 Foods at highest risk include sandwiches, salads (including egg, tuna, chicken, potato, and macaroni), cream-filled pastries, and puddings.
 Symptoms come on quickly, in as little as 30 minutes, and include vomiting, cramps, and diarrhea.
 They come on so quickly because they're caused by a pre-formed toxin rather than the bacteria, which also is why the condition is not contagious.
 The illness usually runs its course in one to three days.

 Safety: Wash hands thoroughly before handling food.
 Do not handle food if you are sick or have a nose or eye infection, an open wound, or infection on your hands or wrists.